-- Customer Edge router for connection to the MPLS network - Firewall/NAT proxy for connection to external networks - QoS enabled LAN networking to provide high quality voice service
+- Customer Edge router for connection to the Public Internet network - Firewall/NAT proxy for connection to external networks - QoS enabled LAN networking to provide high quality voice service - Customers must provide a DHCP service to provide IP addresses to phones

-NOTE: E911 services are expected to be provided by the SIP Trunk provider based on end-user DID numbers.
+E911 services are expected to be provided by the SIP Trunk provider based on end-user DID numbers.
 Typically, the end-customer is responsible for maintaining and updating the E911 location information.
-This is particularly important for Teleworker users who are not located in the customer's office locations.
+For the Small Business deployment, all users access the service as Teleworker users, and may not be located in the customer's office locations.
+End-users should understand their responsibility in updating any changes to user locations.